West Indies vs. South Africa

-South Africa’s tour of the West Indies concludes with their fifth and final T20 match being played at St. George’s in Grenada.
-The match will start on Saturday July 3rd, 2021 at 2:00pm EST.
+South Africa’s tour of the West Indies resumes tomorrow with their Second T20 fixture being played at St. George’s in Grenada.
+The match will start on Sunday June 27th, 2021 at 2:00pm EST.

 West Indies lead the 5-match series 1-0 after thumping South Africa by 8 wickets in the first encounter.
 The weather is expected to be much better than it was in the first match as they were a few hiccups along the way.
 The pitch, as predicted was a batter’s paradise, at least it showed that with the Windies batsmen.
 South Africa on the other hand will be looking to have a better showing in tomorrow’s clash.